-Summary : Sail through the Beagle Channel, explore Cape Horn and cross the famous Drake Passage on your way to the "last continent."
-You may spot magnificent birds, such as albatrosses and petrels, as well as Humpback and Minke whales swimming on their way down to Antarctica.
-Navigate through the South Shetland Islands, visiting the most unique places and enjoying some of the best wildlife sites in this region of Antarctica.
+Summary : Sail through the Beagle Channel, explore Cape Horn, and cross the famous Drake Passage on your way to the "last continent."
+You may spot magnificent birds, such as albatrosses and petrels, as well as humpback and Minke whales swimming on their way down to Antarctica.
+Navigate through the South Shetland Islands, visit the most unique places, and enjoy some of the best wildlife sites in this region of Antarctica.
 With daily excursions, your naturalist team will give lectures to introduce and inform you about this spectacular continent.
 Disembark at King George Island and fly to Punta Arenas, Chile.

 $4,695 to $6,995

 Your journey begins in Ushuaia, Argentina.
 Board your ship in the afternoon and sail along the Beagle Channel towards Puerto Williams, Chile, the southernmost town in the world.
 Explore the surroundings before setting sail to Cape Horn.